chumnend/pook/README.md

-# Pook: Your Personal Planning Book
+# Pook: An app for managing tasks

 ## Demo
 TBD